5.0 / 162+ Google Reviews

 Wondering if your AC is on its last legs?
 Here's how long systems really last in Grapevine and how to know when it's time to replace.

 Your neighbor's AC lasted 20 years.
 Yours is dying at 10.
 What gives?
+We hear this constantly—a Flower Mound homeowner recently asked why their system failed at 9 years when the previous owners' lasted 18.
+The answer usually comes down to maintenance (or lack of it) and installation quality.
 Let's talk about realistic AC lifespan in Texas heat and what actually affects how long your system lasts.

 Average AC Lifespan: The Real Numbers